 When the party from the Park were ready to return, Mr. Maddox offered to join them, leaving the children in the care of one of his elder students.
 On setting forth from the house, he immediately attached himself to Mrs. Yates, allowing Captain Walsh to walk with Fanny, but Julia suddenly said, “Captain Walsh, did not you have a message for Mr. Maddox from his sister?”

 “Ah, yes, thank you Mrs. Yates; I nearly forgot.
-It is but a note she sent with me,” he replied, pulling a piece of folded paper out of his coat pocket and handing it to Mr. Maddox, who immediately read it and put it away in his own pocket.
+It is but a note she sent with me,” he replied, pulling a piece of folded paper out of his coat pocket and handing it to Mr. Maddox, who immediately read it and with a small smile, put it away in his own pocket.

 Mr. Maddox then devoted himself to Mrs. Yates by beginning a conversation about the boys at his school and asking her advice on several related topics.
 She had much to say on the subject and walked on at the quick pace set by her companion.
 Captain Walsh followed slowly, with Fanny at his side, and made yet another remark about the fine weather.
 Fanny agreed with him and said, “You must have had a pleasant ride from Northampton.”

 “I did.”
 Then after a moment's thought he added, “I wonder you did not take advantage of the open weather yourself.
 I remember you telling me that you enjoy riding.”